VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Content/Objects/PageConnection.md

 # PageConnection ==~object~==

-The `PageConnection` represents a connection to a collection of pages.
+This type represents a connection to a collection of pages.
 It provides structured information and pagination controls for retrieving and managing pages within the system.

 ## Fields